 Add a movie in Plex

 When you first install Plex, you set it to search specific drives or folders for media.
-It then catalogs what you have and displays it in the media list.
-That’s fine when you have movies or TV shows present when installing Plex, but what about after?
-That’s where the Plex Media Manager comes in.
+It then catalogs what you have and displays the content in your media list.
+That’s fine when you have movies or TV shows present when installing Plex, but what about after you install Plex?
+That’s where the Plex Media Manager comes in handy.

-To add a movie in Plex you just need to add the movie to your computer in the folder you specified for movies when setting up.
-Plex will then scan the folder for changes and pick up the new movie.
-If it doesn’t detect the movie automatically, go into the Library in Plex and select Update Library.
-This will force a rescan of the media.
+To add a movie in Plex you just need to add the movie to your computer in the folder you specified for movies when setting up Plex, which will then scan the folder for changes and pick up the new movie.
+If Plex does not detect the movie automatically, go into the Library in Plex and click Update Library, forcing a rescan of the available media.

 If you don’t yet have a movie folder, you need to add a library.
-That’s just as simple.
-Assuming you have prepared a folder on your computer to store the movies and have named them as required, you just need to follow these steps:
+Adding a library for Plex is simple.
+Assuming you have prepared a folder on your computer to store your movies and have named them as required, you just need to follow these steps:

-- Select the ‘+’ sign at the Plex home page.
+- Click the ‘+’ sign at the Plex home page

-- Navigate to your movie folder and select Add Library.
+- Navigate to your movie folder then click Add Library

 Move and rename movies in Plex